dwhiffing/fury/content/aar/nf/nf2_jr/body.md

-Back aboard New York City, the double explosion prompted cheers from the crew that were quickly silenced by the frantic call from the sonar room of “torpedoes in the water\!
-They’re right on top of us sir\!”
+Back aboard New York City, the double explosion prompted cheers from the crew that were quickly silenced by the frantic call from the sonar room of “torpedoes in the water!
+They’re right on top of us sir!”

-“Crash dive\!” ordered Commander Beam, “all ahead flank\!”
+“Crash dive!” ordered Commander Beam, “all ahead flank!”

 Despite Beam’s caffeine-fueled rapid response to the new threat, geometry was against him and his boat.
 The first two Orlan torpedoes had